Match Group is still in talks to acquire Bumble with a valuation over $1B

 The news comes from a Forbes report that we’ve independently verified with sources close to the company.

 Of course there is no certainty that a deal will ever be finalized.
-But the fact that Match is still at the negotiating table shows that the company wants Bumble badly enough to potentially pay more than double its original offer.
+But the fact that Match is still at the negotiating table shows that the company wants Bumble badly enough to potentially more than double its original offer.

 It’s still unclear how a potential deal would be structured.
 Match has about $500M in cash on hand (and a market cap of just under $8B) so it’s unlikely to be an all-cash deal unless the company funds it via debt.
 Other options generally available are a cash/stock deal or even a partial acquisition or investment.